What does it mean to get your criminal record “sealed?”

 Having your criminal record “sealed” (or “expunged”) is the process of having your criminal record made confidential.
-If your record is sealed, the documents will be hidden from public view, but will not actually be destroyed, unless the convictions occurred while you were a minor.
+If your record is sealed, the documents will be hidden from public view, but will not actually be destroyed.

-However, once you get a conviction sealed, you can legally pretend like it never happened.
+However, once you get a conviction sealed, you can deny it ever happened.
 For instance, if you’re filling out a job application, and it asks whether you’ve ever been convicted of a felony, you can legally say no if your felony conviction has been sealed.

 If you got convicted of one of the following you can get your conviction sealed:

 - Non-violent Class C and Class D Felonies, Unclassified Felonies, and Class A and B Felonies that fall under the Uniform controlled Substances Act.

 - You can still seal violent felonies that are Class D or Class C Felonies as long at least 5 years have passed since the completion of your sentence.
 (5 years after you are off probation or parole)

 - A misdemeanor, or possession of a controlled substance, and you fulfilled all of the conditions of your sentence.